leofdantas/Course-Project/Course-Project.md

     ## Detection Prevalence   0.2843   0.1935   0.1744   0.1639   0.1838
     ## Balanced Accuracy      1.0000   1.0000   1.0000   1.0000   1.0000

-As we can see, our predictions were 100% accurate: by taking into consideration the values in all of our variables, we perfectly predicted the “classe” of each observation—we correctly estimated the quality of the weight lifting movement.
+As we can see, our predictions were 100% accurate.
+In other words, by taking into consideration the values in all of our variables, we perfectly predicted the “classe” of each observation—we correctly estimated the quality of the weight-lifting movement.

-Of course, a high accuracy—low in sample error—is to be expected from the training data.
+Of course, a high accuracy—low in-sample error—is to be expected from the training data.
 To make sure our algorithm can be applied to new data, I repeat the process for the testing dataset.